mafonya/c_hide_strings/README.md

 # Hide strings in C binary
-## This C code demonstrates method for having strings but hiding them from binary.
+## This C code demonstrates method for having strings but hiding them from binary file.

+Assume you have `your_app` binary file.
+If one runs `strings your_app`, all the strings you used in your code can be revealed.

+This method helps you hide strings from the binary file.

 #### Compile:
 `gcc hide.cc -o hide`